ansht3/meta_vr/README.md

 All four of us had incredible opportunity to be selected as **50 students across the nation** to participate in the **AI @ Meta Hackathon** at Meta’s Global HQ in **Menlo Park, CA**, where we explored how **VR, AI, and mixed reality** can make life easier and more meaningful.

-🎯 **Our mission:** bring curiosity and intuition back to learning by turning abstract concepts into **immersive, hands-on experiences** in mixed reality.

-🧠 **Our Project – Spatial Scholar:**
-We built a **VR learning companion** using **Meta Quest 3** that listens to what you want to learn, understands your voice, and anchors **interactive visual explanations** directly into your environment.

-For example, a student could ask:
-> “Help me understand how neural networks learn.”
-And watch concepts literally come to life — nodes appear across the room, highlighting prerequisite knowledge with real examples in a spatial graph while an AI assistant walks you through the explanation using **Meta’s Passthrough Camera API**.

-🔧 **What Powered It:**
-- Meta XR SDK & Passthrough API for spatial visualization and hand tracking
-- Llama 4 AI Stack for contextual reasoning, JSON generation, and dialogue
-- Unity + C# Integration for real-time speech recognition, TTS, and graph rendering

-We believe **learning should feel alive — not passive.**
-Spatial learning merges AI and XR to make education **intuitive, exploratory, and human.**

 ---

 ## 🚀 Mission

-We’re bringing passion and curiosity back to learning by transforming abstract topics into **immersive, explorable spatial experiences**.
+Bring curiosity and intuition back to learning by turning abstract concepts into **immersive, hands-on experiences** in mixed reality.

 The hard parts of learning — breaking down concepts, organizing knowledge, and visualizing relationships — should happen autonomously.